-This sweet cookies and cream cheese ball is the perfect game day dessert.
+This sweet cookies and cream cheese ball is the perfect game day dessert, especially if you shape it like a football.
 It is full of chocolate goodness and goes with a ton of fun dippers.
 Grab a bite and enjoy the big football game!

 This fun dessert cheese ball is a perfect addition to your game day menu.
 After all of the wings, nachos and chili, a little chocolate is sure to hit the spot.